Eduardo Cazap, MD, PhD

 Buenos Aires, Argentina

-Mathematical models have predicted that seven days of capecitabine followed by seven days of rest (7-7) is an optimal dosing schedule for this drug.
+Mathematical models have predicted that 7 days of capecitabine followed by 7 days of rest is an optimal dosing schedule for this drug, and Phase I and II studies done at Memorial Sloan Kettering Cancer Center support the tolerability of this scheme.

-Mid-year Progress: Five Latin American countries are now participating in this study: Argentina, Brazil, Chile, Peru and Mexico.
+Four Latin American countries are now participating in this study: Argentina, Chile, Peru and Mexico.
 Independent groups are working in collaboration with investigators from National Cancer Institutes of Brazil and Mexico.

 Eduardo Cazap is the founder and first President of the Latin American & Caribbean Society of Medical Oncology (SLACOM) since 2004.
 In 2008 he was elected by the General Assembly of the International Union against Cancer (UICC) as President for the 2010-2012 term.